Nextdoor/ndserviceregistry/README.rst

     >>> nd = KazooServiceRegistry()

-The KazooServiceRegistry object is a child of nd_service_registry that conforms to our ServiceRegistry specs, whlie leveraging Kazoo as the backend.
+The KazooServiceRegistry object is a child of nd_service_registry that conforms to our ServiceRegistry specs, while leveraging Kazoo as the backend.
 The object handles all of your connection states - there is no need to start/stop or monitor the connection state at all.